maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 output is a new location and an action (there are models attached to the output of the RNN that produce the action and new location)
 - So this also gets a new state and a reward from the env at the end of every step
-- REINFORCE is used to train the params of the model (all params aka the glimpse network, RNN core and action and location model params) from the cumulative rewards (or disc rewards)
+- REINFORCE is used to train the params of the model (all params i.e. the glimpse network, RNN core and action and location model params) from the cumulative rewards (or disc rewards)
 - The params are then updated based off of maximizing log likelihood of the action using the REINFORCE return and then doing BPTT with these gradients to update the params